Akio789/Animo-RPG/README.md

 v1.1
 - Created packages for characters and items.
-- From Hero, added and tested methods:
+- From Hero, added and implemented methods:
 	. addItemToBackpack
 	. removeItemFromBackpack
 	. equipItem